-Why we measure it - For us to understand how we are doing, we ask our patients and families to tell us about their care experiences.
-Our goal is for everyone to have the best possible experience with us, so while "very good" is a great answer, we use only the response "excellent" to track our progress.
-We also know that patients and families who rate their care as "excellent" will most likely refer others to our care.
+Why we measure it - It's important that we understand how we are doing, so we ask our patients and families to tell us about their care experiences.
+Our goal is for everyone to have the best clinic experience possible.
+We ask patients and families to rate our clinic on a scale from 0 to 10 where 0 is the worst clinic and 10 is the best clinic.
+We only use the responses 9 and 10 to track our progress.
+We know that patients and families who rate our clinic as a 9 or 10 will most likely refer others to us.

 About the data - Children's Hospital of Wisconsin uses a third-party vendor to survey patients and families and obtain feedback about their overall experience.
 Children's Hospital of Wisconsin uses the feedback from this survey to make changes that will improve the patient and family experience.

 What we're doing to provide the best care: